 contains HTML documentation files (one sub-directory per project).

-OK, so let's assume that you have unpacked your chosen bundles into a scratch directory fptools.
+OK, so let's assume that you have unpacked your chosen bundles.
 What next?
-Well, you will at least need to run the configure script by changing your directory to fptools and typing ./configure.
+Well, you will at least need to run the configure script by changing directory into the top-level directory for the bundle and typing ./configure.
 That should convert Makefile.in to Makefile.

 You can now either start using the tools in-situ without going through any installation process, just type make in-place to set the tools up for this.
 You'll also want to add the path which make will now echo to your PATH environment variable.
 This option is useful if you simply want to try out the package and/or you don't have the necessary privileges (or inclination) to properly install the tools locally.
 Note that if you do decide to install the package `properly' at a later date, you have to go through the installation steps that follow.

-To install an fptools package, you'll have to do the following:
+To install a package, you'll have to do the following:

 Edit the Makefile and check the settings of the following variables: